-Fiber is the major component missing in juice.
-This nutrient helps your body to slow the absorption of sugar into the blood, works to improve your digestion, and makes you feel fuller for longer.
+No. Fiber is a major component missing in juice.
+This nutrient helps slow absorption of sugar into the blood, aids digestion, and helps you feel fuller for longer.
 The skins, peel, and pulp of many fruits and vegetables are naturally high in fiber, but they are typically removed during the juicing process.
 Therefore, when you drink apple juice, your blood sugar levels rise more quickly than they would if you had eaten an apple.

-A sharp rise in your blood sugar causes your pancreas to release more insulin, which can result in a “sugar crash”, or a decrease in energy.
+A sharp rise in your blood sugar causes the pancreas to release more insulin, which can result in a “sugar crash”, or a decrease in energy.
 If you’re juicing, be sure to keep in mind that some fruits and vegetables have a higher sugar content than others.
-Although vegetables generally have less sugar than fruits, carrot and beet juices are very high in sugar.
-InsideTracker can provide you with recommendations for foods that are low in sugar; so if you’re interested in consuming healthier types of juices, sign up to learn which foods are best suited for your needs.
+Although vegetables generally have less sugar than fruits, carrot and beet juices can still be higher in sugar.

-Additionally, “juice cleanses” are increasing in popularity, and some are advertised as weight-loss methods.
+Additionally, “juice cleanses” are still popular, and some are advertised as weight-loss methods.
 A juice cleanse generally involves substituting juice for food.
-Proponents claim that this process will rid the body of certain toxins, but consuming too much juice and fluid can cause diarrhea and loss of water weight, which can harm your liver and kidneys.
+Proponents claim that this process will rid the body of certain toxins, but consuming too much juice and fluid can cause diarrhea and loss of water weight.
 Since electrolytes are found in your bodily fluids, your kidneys have to work harder to fluid water balance when you lose too much water weight.
-Consuming only juice, no matter how nutrient-rich it is, is not a healthy diet because it lacks other essential macronutrients: fat and protein.
-Juice can certainly be part of a weight-loss regimen if consumed in moderation, but should not be relied to sustain an active body.
+Consuming only juice, no matter how nutrient-rich it is, is not a healthy or sustainable diet because it lacks other essential macronutrients: fat and protein.
+100% fruit or vegetable juices can certainly be part of a healthy weight-loss regimen if consumed in moderation, but should not be relied to meet all your macronutrient and micronutrient needs.

 Some juices are higher in sugar than others.
-If you are willing to purchase a juicer (some brands are expensive!), preparing juice at home gives you more control over the ingredients, making it easier to consume a healthier product.
+If you have a juicer at home gives you more control over the ingredients, making it easier to consume a healthy 100% fruit or vegetable juice.
 Keep in mind that whatever kind of fruit or vegetable you choose, the juice will only be as nutritious as the original product.
-Ideally, you would use fresh and seasonal produce, which are generally riper (and therefore contain more nutrients) than unseasonal foods that have traveled long distances to get to your juicer.
 It’s also important to drink your juice as soon as possible since many nutrients tend to break down once they are exposed to light and air.
 Many people also don’t realize that bacteria can grow in fresh juice!
-If you’re making your own juice, either juice only what you can consume in one sitting or purchase juice that has been pasteurized.
+If you’re making your own juice, either juice only what you can consume in one sitting, store in a container in the refrigerator for or purchase juice that has been pasteurized.